-Minimum Set-Aside Units: In choosing a Minimum Set-Aside, the Owner commits to lease either 20% or 40% of project units to income qualified households at affordable rents.
-The Minimum Set-Aside election is made on the IRS Form 8609 filed in the first year tax credits are claimed, and cannot be changed for the remainder of the 15 year compliance period.
-It represents the minimum number of qualified units that must be achieved and maintained to claim any tax credits for that project at all.
+Minimum Set Aside: In choosing a minimum set aside, the owner commits to lease either 20% or 40% of project units to income qualified households at affordable rents.
+The minimum set aside election is made on the IRS Form 8609 filed in the first year tax credits are claimed, and cannot be changed for the remainder of the 15 year compliance period.
+It represents the minimum number of units that must be qualified and maintained to claim any tax credits for that project at all.

-If the number of units leased to eligible households falls below 20%, or 40%, depending on the election, the Owner is not eligible to claim any credits until the minimum set aside is restored.
+If the number of units leased to qualified households falls below 20%, or 40%, depending on the election, the owner is not eligible to claim any credits until the minimum set aside is restored.
 If the project fails to achieve the minimum set-aside in the initial tax credit year, if forfeits the right to claim credits for all 10 years.

-Applicable Fraction: In addition to the Minimum Set-Aside, the owner has committed to lease an Applicable Fraction of units to qualified households as part of the application process.
-The Applicable Fraction may be as low as 20% of units [to meet the 20% of units at 50% AMI minimum set aside] and as high as 100% of project units.
+Applicable Fraction: In addition to the minimum set aside, the owner has committed to lease an applicable fraction of units to qualified households as part of the application process.
+The applicable fraction may be as low as 20% of units [to meet the 20% of units at 50% AMI minimum set aside] and as high as 100% of project units.

-The Applicable Fraction is first proposed as a scoring factor in the Owner's application for a LIHTC award.
+The applicable fraction is first proposed as a scoring factor in the owner's application for a LIHTC award.
 It is codified in the project Extended Use Agreement.
-If the number of units leased to income eligible households falls short of the Applicable Fraction, the Owner cannot claim credits for the non-qualified units until they are occupied by eligible households.
+If the number of units leased to income eligible households falls short of the applicable fraction, the owner cannot claim credits for the non-qualified units until they are occupied by eligible households.

-The amount of credits lost is proportionate to the unit's impact on the project's qualified basis, as reported by the Owner in its annual tax filings.
-IHDA reports non-compliance events to the IRS and the IRS monitors the accuracy of Owner tax filings, and whether noncompliance requires recapture of credits.
+The amount of credits lost is proportionate to the unit's impact on the project's qualified basis, as reported by the owner in its annual tax filings.
+IHDA reports non-compliance events to the IRS.
+The

+IRS monitors the accuracy of owner tax filings, and whether noncompliance requires recapture of credits.